SqueezyDough/browser-technologies-1920/README.md

 The progression bar on the bottom of the screen is multidemensional.
 Page progression is indicated via the number of filled circles.
 The disclosed form progression is indicated via the amount the circle is filled (from bottom to top)

 </details>

+## Rounding up
+### Use case core functionality
+The survey should at least save the filled answers and give a confirmation when sending the survey.
+The survey should 'remember' all answers from a session, so when the user returns, he can pick up righht where he left off.

+### Accessibility
+The survey should be accessible an readable to all user in any circumstance (both inside and outside).
+No mouse or trackpad should be needed.
+JS/Fast internet should not be necessary for the app in order to excecute its core functionality.
+Fonts/no images should not create any hickups.